GabrielMarisescu/Project-Canary/README.md

-# Colorful Analyser
+# Project Canary

-Colorful Analyser is a virus scanning website for links.
+Project Canary is a virus scanning website for links.

 * Reports back to you if a link is malicious
 * Actively maintained by developers